 - Has a strong alkaline effect on the body

-- Eases general digestive problems
+- Eases general digestive concerns

 - Contains high levels of enzymes for food digestion and assimilation